 The lifting lug is machined from solid aluminum.
 The attachment bracket is machined from heavy duty aluminum tubing.
 These pieces are mated together with stainless steel bolts and zinc plated lock nuts.
 The big heavy duty galvanized steel lifting handles work on a stainless steel fulcrum.
 And eight stainless steel bolts and zinc plated lock nuts are supplied to attached the unit to your coop.
 The unit is optimized to fit onto a 2 x 6 base.

-This unit is built to give you many, many years of trouble free service, and like many other beautiful things … except for the tires it may actually last a lifetime.
+These units are built to give you many, many years of trouble free service.
+Depending your selection of tires it may actually last a lifetime.

 thus we have answered the question: How do I put wheels on my chicken coop?